KayChansiri/Demo_Linear_Regression_ML/README.md

 print(coef_df.sort_values(by='Coefficient', ascending=False))
 ```

-Different from lasso, this time, I asked the model to test alpha (AKA lambda) values ranging from 10<sup>-6</sup> to 10<sup>6</sup> .
-The output suggests that the best lambda here is 174.7528400007683, and the R squared score on the test set is only 0.017676993512320327, indicating that onlt about 1.7% of the outcome is explained by our model.
-The model is, again, quite bad in fitting this data.
+Different from Lasso, this time I asked the model to test alpha (AKA lambda) values ranging from 10<sup>-6</sup> to 10<sup>6</sup>.
+The output suggests that the best lambda here is 174.7528400007683, and the R-squared score on the test set is only 0.017676993512320327, indicating that only about 1.7% of the outcome is explained by our model.
+The model is, again, quite poor in fitting this data.
 Let's take a look at the feature importance:

 ```ruby